 How the timetable works at Centre for Young Musicians Taunton

 Each student attending CYMT on a Saturday in term-time receives a tailor-made timetable designed to meet their individual needs and to provide good progression routes within the morning’s activities between 9am-1.45pm.
 The timetable for each student is devised in consultation with the parents/carers, the student, and the Head of CYMT.
 Students enjoy breaktimes together and make new friends through music at CYMT.
 Students can opt for a wide variety of courses.
-The timetable currently includes:
+The Saturday timetable currently includes: